310mc/https-310mc.github.io-tl/source/_posts/feature_scout/ties_of_an_index_finger.md

 {% endbubble %}

 {% bubble Chiaki srsthinking %}
-<th>(I already confessed to Akehoshi that I carelessly got injured.
+<th>(I already confessed to Akehoshi that I accidentally got injured.
 And he even went through the effort to treat my wound… So lying here would be—…)</th>

 ………
 {% endbubble %}